Music Supervisor for Independent Films

 Roles of a Music Supervisor

-There are several roles that I can manage for you as a music supervisor as I locate and secure music related talent.
+There are several roles that I can manage for you as a music supervisor.
 In each of areas below, my goal is to make the music aspect of your film as easy as possible for you.
 Each of the following three roles can be very time consuming and take your focus away from the overall film.

-1. Find or create custom music based on scripts or scene descriptions
+1. Find or create custom songs based on scripts or scene descriptions

 If you know what type of music you are looking for based on a scene (genre and sound-alike) I will find music to fit the specifications.
 For example, if you tell me you need a Christmas song that sounds like the early 1900's I can find that.
 If you say I need a song that sounds like Taylor Swift's "Love Story", you'll get it.
 If you want something that reminds you of "Home" by Phillip Phillips, I'll find it.